-It's not enough to eat healthy foods and exercise for only a few weeks or even months if you want long-term, successful weight loss.
+It's not enough to eat healthy foods and exercise for only a few weeks or even months if you want long-term, successful weight management.
 These habits must become a way of life.
 Lifestyle changes start with taking an honest look at your eating patterns and daily routine.

 You likely will have an occasional setback.
 But instead of giving up entirely after a setback, simply start fresh the next day.
 Remember that you're planning to change your life.
 It won't happen all at once.
 Stick to your healthy lifestyle and the results will be worth it.

 - Hensrud DD, et al. Ready, set, go.
 In: The Mayo Clinic Diet.
 2nd ed.
 Mayo Clinic; 2017.

 - Duyff RL.
 Reach and maintain your healthy weight.
 In: Academy of Nutrition and Dietetics Complete Food and Nutrition Guide.
 5th ed.
 John Wiley & Sons; 2017.